New North Korea photos reveal hidden details of missile program

 One week ago, US President Donald Trump sent a tweet saying Kim had made a "wise decision" not to launch a missile, adding the alternative would have been "both catastrophic and unacceptable."

-Speaking at a rally in Arkansas Wednesday, Trump claimed Kim was "starting to respect us."
+Speaking at a rally in Arizona Wednesday, Trump claimed Kim was "starting to respect us."

 "I respect that fact very much.
 Respect that fact.
 And maybe probably not, but maybe, something positive could come about.
 (The media) won't tell you that.
 But maybe something positive could come about," he told supporters.